owaiskreifeh/hardgg/README.md

 - **Cards**: Dark theme with subtle borders

 ### Adding New Games
-To add new games, modify the `mockGames` array in `src/lib/store.ts` or integrate with a real API:
+Games are stored in Redis.
+You can add new games through the API or by modifying the data loading scripts:

 ```typescript
 const newGame: Game = {